 The Law Alumni Board selects the Knous and Distinguished Alumni Award recipients.
 The Dean Edward C. King Making A Difference and Richard Schaden Adopted Alumnus Awards are awarded periodically and honorees are selected by the Dean.

 The William Lee Knous Award was established in memory of former governor, federal judge, distinguished statesman and alumnus, William Lee Knous (1911).
 It is Colorado Law’s highest alumni honor and is given to an alumnus or alumna in recognition of outstanding achievement and sustained service to Colorado Law.

 Each year, the Law Alumni Board selects distinguished alumni to honor at the Law Alumni Awards Banquet.
 There are nine categories of achievement: Corporate Counsel, Executive in Industry, Judiciary, Education, Private Practice, Public Sector, Solo/Small Firm Practitioner, Recent Alumnus, and Special Recognition.
-If you would like to submit the name of a distinguished alumnus or alumna, please contact Marci Fulton, Assistant Dean for Outreach, Engagement, and Alumni Relations.
+If you would like to submit the name of a distinguished alumnus or alumna, please contact Georgette Vigil, Senior Director of Alumni Engagement and Outreach.

 Dean’s Choice, Dean Edward C. King Making a Difference Award

 This award recognizes alumni who demonstrate the sort of passion and commitment to the legal profession and the people it serves as did Edward C. King, Dean of Colorado Law from 1940-1962.
 Dean King was known as a pragmatic person with the intellectual courage to do right, even when that was challenging.